Mickey Rooney

-Rooney first performed in vaudeville as a child actor, and made his film debut at the age of 6.
-He played the title character in the "Mickey McGuire" series of 78 short films, from age 7 to 13.
+Rooney first performed in vaudeville as a child actor, and made his film debut at the age of six.
+He played the title character in the "Mickey McGuire" series of 78 short films, from age seven to 13.
 At 14 and 15, he played Puck in the play and subsequent film adaptation of A Midsummer Night's Dream.
-At the age of 16, he began playing Andy Hardy, and gained first recognition at 17 as Whitey Marsh in Boys Town.
+At the age of 16, he began playing Andy Hardy, and gained his first recognition at 17 as Whitey Marsh in Boys Town.
 At only 19, Rooney became the second-youngest Best Actor in a Leading Role nominee and the first teenager to be nominated for an Academy Award for his performance as Mickey Moran in 1939 film adaptation of coming-of-age Broadway musical Babes in Arms; he was awarded a special Academy Juvenile Award in 1939.
 Rooney received his second Academy Award nomination in the same category for his role as Homer Macauley in The Human Comedy.

-Drafted into the military during World War II, Rooney served nearly two years entertaining over two million troops on stage and radio, and was awarded a Bronze Star for performing in combat zones.
+Drafted into the military during World War II, Rooney served nearly two years, entertaining over two million troops on stage and radio.
+He was awarded a Bronze Star for performing in combat zones.
 Returning in 1945, he was too old for juvenile roles, but too short at 5 ft 2 in for most adult roles, and was unable to gain as many starring roles.
-However, numerous low-budget, but critically well-received films noir had Rooney playing the lead during this period and the 1950s.
-Rooney's career was renewed with well-received supporting roles in films such as The Bold and the Brave (1956), Requiem for a Heavyweight (1962), It's a Mad, Mad, Mad, Mad World (1963), Pete's Dragon (1977), and The Black Stallion (1979).
-For his roles in The Bold and the Brave and The Black Stallion, Rooney received Academy Award nominations for Best Actor in a Supporting Role in 1957 and 1980 respectively.
+However, numerous low-budget, but critically well-received pictures through the mid-1950s had Rooney playing lead dramatic roles in what were later regarded as films noir.
+Rooney's career was renewed with well-received supporting performances in films such as The Bold and the Brave (1956), Requiem for a Heavyweight (1962), It's a Mad, Mad, Mad, Mad World (1963), Pete's Dragon (1977), and The Black Stallion (1979).
+Rooney received Academy Award nominations for Best Actor in a Supporting Role in 1957 for The Bold and the Brave, and 1980 for The Black Stallion.
 In the early 1980s, he returned to Broadway in Sugar Babies, a role that earned him nominations for Tony Award and Drama Desk Award for Best Actor in a Leading Role in a Musical.
 He made hundreds of appearances on TV, including dramas, variety programs, and talk shows.

 Early life and acting background

-Rooney was born Joseph Yule, Jr., in the Brooklyn borough of New York City on September 23, 1920, the only child of Nellie W. Carter and Joe Yule.
+Rooney was born Ninnian Joseph Yule, Jr., in Brooklyn, New York on September 23, 1920, the only child of Nellie W. Carter and Joe Yule.
 His mother was an American former chorus girl and burlesque performer from Kansas City, Missouri, while his father was a Scottish-born vaudevillian, who had emigrated to New York from Glasgow with his family at the age of three months.
-They lived in the Greenpoint vicinage of Brooklyn.
+They lived in the Greenpoint neighborhood of Brooklyn.
 When Rooney was born, his parents were appearing together in a Brooklyn production of A Gaiety Girl.
 He later recounted in his memoirs that he began performing at the age of 17 months as part of his parents' routine, wearing a specially tailored tuxedo.